 Directors of the selected films will be invited to Slavutych.
 The winner chosen by the international jury will receive “Palm of the North” award and the cash prize of 1000 EUR.

 Submission for this year’s competition is closed.
-The competition’s short list will be announced by the end of March.
+The call for applications for the 2019 contest will be at the end of the fall.

 Theater and cinema scriptwriter, curator.
 Natalia graduated from the Maxim Gorky Literature Institute in Moscow.
 She has written around 20 plays and worked on 50 theatre productions around the world.
 Natalia also works in the genres of testimonial and documentary theatre.
 She is the main scriptwriter of the “School” series and has written fiction movies “Steel Butterfly”, “Cyborgs”, “Wild Field” and the documentary “My Mykolaivka”.
 Natalia is a curator of social theatre projects “Theatre of the Displaced” and “Class Act: East-West”, and a co-founder of the Week of Contemporary Drama.